Frequently Asked Questions

 The program starts in the winter semester; i.e. October.
 There is only one intake per year.
 The application period runs from 15 February to 31 March.

 In the selection process, 50% of the places are allocated to 'foreign students', 50% are allocated to 'domestic students'.
-Please check our information about the selection criteria for further information.
+Please check our information about the selection criteria or your chances for admission for further information.

 Can I switch from another Master's Program to MIBAS?